SPRING BLOG/2025

 Me: "Ahhhhh.
 I'm so glad, Dad.
 I'm sitting in the car too waiting for Tim.
 Sometimes in the quiet you can even hear my foot on the pedal or my fingers on the keys."

-Dad: "I hear the TALENT the goes into the playing and the making of the CD!!
+Dad: "What I hear is the TALENT that goes into the playing and the making of the CD!!
 Amazing."

 After he fell I sent him a picture of me at an event with North Dakota's Governor Doug Burgum (now the Interior Secretary).